 Owner Stephen Fowler figured that at a shop like Monkey's Paw, you'd never find the book you were looking for; but you might well find the book you didn't know you were looking for.
 Get it?
 So, don't go here looking for anything.
 Just go, browse the shelves and be amazed at what you'll find.

 Even when the store is closed it's worth a visit.
 Fowler regularly rotates some of the most random titles in stock in the front window.
-Definitely makes for an interesting conversation piece after stumbling out of nearby Communist Daughter at 1am.
+Definitely makes for an interesting conversation piece.

 He also updates the store's blog on a weekly basis with some of the new and strange titles in stock.
 Customizing Your Van circa 1983 anyone?